Faune Albert 02F

 • How can we translate the lived experiences of difference, disability, and illness, variously defined, to the page, rendering in language what necessarily exceeds it?
 What are our ethical imperatives when writing about these topics?
 In this course, we will think, write, and talk about what it means to inhabit the world in ways that situate one outside of an imagined norm.
 Together we'll explore the complex connections between the body and mind and the relationship of trauma to difference, disability, and illness.
 We'll consider the place of science in these conversations: what does it illuminate and what are its limitations?
 And we'll approach the challenges, and the pain, of writing about difference, disability, and illness while also opening ourselves to the possibilities of transformation and joy that these experiences give to us, not only on the personal but on the societal level, too.
 This is a workshop course and a Race & Power-affiliated course; as such, we will spend time exploring the intersections between the movements for disability justice and racial justice and the ways in which issues of race, gender, and power inflect lived experiences of difference.
 Keywords:Disability, illness, writing, workshop, body The content of this course deals with issues of race and power.

-• their prose as models for our own.
+• Introduction to Writing: This course will explore the work of scholars, essayists, and creative writers in order to use their prose as models for our own.
 We'll analyze scholarly explication and argument, and we'll appreciate the artistry in our finest personal essays and short fiction.
 Students will complete a series of critical essays across the curriculum and for varied audiences and purposes.
 Students will have an opportunity to submit their work for peer review and discussion.
 Students will also meet individually with the instructors.
 Frequent, enthusiastic revision is an expectation.
 Limited to Division One Students.
 KEYWORDS:Writing program, writing

 • What does it mean to write well?
 How do you craft a compelling sentence?
 Or structure a strong paragraph from beginning to end?
 What the heck is a comma splice, and why does it matter?
 Writing is a field of infinite possibilities; it's all about the choices you make.
 In this introductory college-writing course, we'll explore the building blocks of writing from the ground up.
 We'll get funky with grammar and punctuation-not as rules but as tools for making meaning.
 And we'll read and write in various genres, paying special attention to the sentence level of texts while considering audience and purpose.
 This is a slow-writing course, focusing more on quality than quantity.
 The goal is to help students develop their distinctive voices while learning the basics of effective writing.
 It is an ideal course for English-language learners and those who would like more practice writing in English, as well as critical and creative writers from all backgrounds seeking to build their skills and enhance their writers' toolboxes.
 KEYWORDS:Writing, creative, reading, craft, English